Bell Brasses

 R.J.
 Bradshaw

-The NHBS publication, Horse Bells (1988) covers the history of this subject in even more detail beginning with the earlier and much rarer types such as rumbler bells and latten bells.
-Here however, we will look at those more commonly associated with the decorated heavy horse from the late 19th-early- 20th century.
-Those that a collector is most likely to come across today, are bell-terrets, bell rosettes and bell face-pieces.
+The NHBS publication Horse Bells (1988) covers the history of this subject in detail beginning with the earlier types such as rumbler bells and latten bells.
+However this section looks only at those particularly associated with decorated heavy horse harness.
+These are bell-terrets, bell rosettes and bell face-pieces.
+In the 19th century, face piece bell brasses were two or three times more expensive than ordinary brasses.
+In consequence today none can be considered common and most can only be described as rare.